conan-io/conan-center-index/docs/review_process.md

 ## getting PR reviewed

-Each PR should be reviewed by several reviewers before it could be merged.
-It cannot be just reviews from random people, we have two categories of the reviewers:
+Each PR must be reviewed by several reviewers before it will be merged.
+It cannot be just reviews from random people, we have two categories of reviewers:

 ### official reviewers